Strong Ion Diffnce.

 The history of acid-base balance has left us with challenging terminology.
 This is of special importance to medical students and residents because examiners rely on this confusing material to write test questions.
-The beneficiary would appear to be the examiner - not the student.
+The beneficiary does not appear to be the student.

 |The History = The Problem|

-The technique introduced by Astrup and Siggaard-Andersen was one of a series proposed to measure Metabolic Acidosis.
-Remarkably, all four of these measurements share the same shortcoming: an increased acidemia causes a decrease in the numerical value - four awkward inverses.
+The technique introduced by Astrup and Siggaard-Andersen was one of a series proposed to measure Metabolic Acidosis:

 |1916||Standard pH||(Hasselbalch 1916)|